|

 marriage, there is partnership, mutuality, oneness, and harmony instead

+of headship.
 Love is the power of discipline.
 Too many

 preachers misunderstand the meaning of discipline.
 The emphasis in on